Last updated on May 11th, 2022

 Can I remove an Artex ceiling myself?

 While it is possible for you to remove an Artex ceiling yourself, you should not underestimate how difficult and arduous this can be.
-You should always be certain your ceiling does not contain asbestos before you begin.
+Before you begin, you should always be certain your ceiling does not contain asbestos.

-If you are planning on repairing or removing Artex textured coatings from ceilings or walls in your home you should seek the advice of a professional Asbestos Surveyor.
-They will be able to safely take a sample and have it tested in a laboratory to determine whether asbestos is present or not.
+If you are planning on repairing or removing Artex textured coatings from ceilings or walls in your home, you should seek the advice of a professional Asbestos Surveyor.
+They will be able to safely take a sample and have it tested in a laboratory to determine whether asbestos is present.

 Asbestos in Artex coatings is classed as non-licensable work.
 On the HSE’s website in their L143 guide on managing and working with asbestos it says: